AmrinKareem/Recommender-Systems/README.md

 The difference is minimised iteratively using coordinate descent algorithm to find the local minimum.

 ### MLP Based Recommender
-Embeddings are used to co - evolve user and item latent features - make recommendations based on user interests.
+Deep neural architecture is used to predict ratings of unwatched movies.
+Embeddings are used to co - evolve user and item latent features - makes recommendations based on user interests.
+Identity of users and an item, which is a  binarized sparse matrix is used as the input feature.
 MLP layers map latent vectors to prediction scores.

 ## Dataset
 MovieLens 100K dataset - https://grouplens.org/datasets/movielens/100k/